MikeRatcliffe/Recipes/recipes/ham-and-cheese-breakfast-roll-ups.md

 3. In a medium skillet over medium heat, melt butter.
 4. Pour half of the egg mixture into the skillet, moving to create a thin layer that covers the entire pan.
 5. Cook for 2 minutes.
-6. Add 80g cheddar and cover for 2 minutes more, until the cheese is melted.
+6. Add  80 g cheddar and cover for 2 minutes more, until the cheese is melted.
 7. Put it onto a plate, place 2 slices of ham on top, and roll tightly.
 8. Repeat with remaining ingredients and serve.